Ra1phM/MeArmWebControl/README.md

 	git clone https://github.com/Ra1phM/MeArmWebControl.git

-Then, change directory and build the image:
+Then, change directory and build the image (It will take a few minutes, relax and stretch your legs):

 	cd MeArmWebControl
 	docker build -t rpi-mearm-wb .